MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/live-how-data-platform-works.md

 This article only applies if you are using event-based Stats or event-based Achievements.
 This article discusses the basic concepts required to understand how to best use the event-based player data platform.

+**Terminology**

+_player data_ - This is also known as _user data_, to include the scenario of a non-game title. _data_ or _data platform_ means all associated functionality, including events, stats, stat rules, leaderboards, featured stats, achievements, rewards, and challenges.

+_player stats_ - This is also known as _user stats_, to include the scenario of a non-game title. _stats_ means only some of the data platform functionality.

 ## Basic concepts